ialjumah/blogpost_project2/Personal-Blog-Website-master/README.md

 <br>

 ## Goal of this project :
-Utilize my HTML, CSS skills to build out responsive personal blog website.
+Utilize my HTML, CSS skills to build out responsive personal blog website following the rubric to enhance my skills as a frontend engineer.